nabil-mansouri/react-redux-annotation/README.md

 # react-redux-annotation

-A plugin to easily configure your store with redux and easy integrate typescript in your redux project.
+A plugin to easily configure your react / redux / typescript project using class and annotation.
 It actually work with redux-thunk but will soon integrate other middleware.

 # Annotations